"Our goal is to develop simple, innovative, and

 The wind is blowing!

 On July 31, 2018, it turns around!
 Finally the tube rose in perfect arc and the first milestone was finally reached.
 The model was small, but in theory this could be enlarged without major problems.
 Now the real job started, how could this become a roof over the roof system and what else can we use the product for.
 Suddenly the possibilities were open, the world was at our feet, but where in the world should one go?
 For the first time, things went from going inside a mad inventor's head to being something going out into the world.
 A world that is big, scary and not least full of opportunities.
 The product was patented, the patent application contained a patent for lifting mechanics, movability and assembly.
 The family has always given a lot of standard support.
 They have given me faith, support and, not least, the confidence to do this.
 When things have been difficult, being able to talk to them, show them what is happening and not least receive thoughts from others than themselves has been important to achieve the goals.
-One who has been to the project several times and who has also given me enormous support is my youngest son Remy.
+One who has been to the project several times and who has also given me enormous support is my oldest son Remy.
 He had ideas on how this could be taken further, both to commercialize it for sale and not least which focus areas the company should take in the future.
 Remy is a great, but determined, sparring partner.
 He had clear requirements and goals, and which way the project should be taken.
 You have to know what you are doing, when you involve family deeply in such a project.
 You have to endure success, adversity, disagreements and quarrels, but also all the nice great feelings that come, which are really worth sharing with those you love.

 Arc de Triomphe - Arch of victory